delphix/dxm-toolkit/README.md

 ## What's new

-Please check a [change log](https://github.com/delphix/dxm/blob/master/CHANGELOG.md) for list of changes.
+Please check a [change log](https://github.com/delphix/dxm-toolkit/blob/master/CHANGELOG.md) for list of changes.

 ## How to get started
 ### Compiled version

 Download a compiled version of Dxm for required platform from a [releases  page](https://github.com/delphix/dxm-toolkit/releases).
 Dxm keep a configuration using SQLLite database and it's creating a configuration file when a first engine is added.
-When dxm is started it will execute an action against Masking engine specified in option or against engine configured as default one.
+When Dxm is started it will execute an action against Masking engine specified in option or against engine configured as default one.

+Compiled version is distributed as single command on Linux and OSX and a zipped folder on Windows platform.
+Single command distribution on Windows is limited by PyInstaller issue which require to disable some security features on Windows 10.
+To start a DXM on the Linux or OSX, please run dxmc command from place where it was downloaded.
+On Windows please run dxmc.exe from unzipped folder.

 Configure a masking engine using the following steps: